Fix-MS/bikebutton/README.md

 ![3D rendering](./3dPrint/bikeButtonRendering.png)

 ## Parts list and required tools

+This are the parts and tools we used for rapid prototyping.
+But it is also possible to substitute it with other hardware.

 - [Assembled Adafruit HUZZAH32 – ESP32 Feather Board - with Stacking Headers](https://www.adafruit.com/product/3619)
 - [TC-MT250ART](https://www.conrad.de/de/p/tru-components-tc-mt250art-drucktaster-tastend-1-st-1589481.html)